Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 Positions which don't offer autonomy have you solving problems the rest of the world has moved on from years ago.
 If the application is important enough to substantially change, then it's important enough to be on technology that allows coding in a reasonable way.
-In situations where developers do have autonomy, like open source, you see some repos continue to be updated and others become "as is".
+In open source, where developers have autonomy, you see some repos continue to be updated and others become "as is".

 ### It's not all about the code
 If your company is dictating your development process then they are very slightly removed from telling you what to name a function.
 This also extends to working hours and whether the office is mandatory.
 You need the flexibility to work the way *you* do best, or you're hobbling yourself right from the start.

-**Let's talk about product management in these environments.** The best case is that engineers help propose new work but engineering must at least be able to push back on PM and CTO ideas.
-A situation where any one person's suggestions are not questioned will end up with a lot of useless code.
+**Let's talk about product management in bad environments.** The best case is that engineers help propose new work but engineering must at least be able to push back on PM and CTO ideas.
+If any one person's suggestions are unquestioned there will be a lot of useless coding.
 Not being useful to customers then feeds back into it not mattering if the developer environment is reasonable.

 ### How to get autonomy if you don't have it